Chaitali-barhate-tech/Event-calendar/README.md

 # Event-calendar
-The Project displays the list of events for different companies
+The project mainly displays list of events for different companies.
+It is developed on MEAN stack